raspberrypi/documentation/raspbian/applications/vcdbg.md

 #### version

-Dumps various items of version information from the VideoCore.
+Shows various items of version information from the VideoCore.

 #### log